FighterDhruv8/Solar-Panel-Defect-Identification/README.md

 - Added class weights to counter imbalanced dataset.
 - Miscellaneous minor tweaks.

+## Discarded Modifications

+The following modifications were tried but discarded due to either not improving the accuracy or decreasing it altogether.

+- Learning Rate Scheduler.
+- Unfreezing the last few layers of MobileNetV3Small model.
+- Data Augmentation.
+- Permutations of the above.

 This is a personal project made by [@Axy2003](https://github.com/Axy2003), [@Ayush180204](https://github.com/Ayush180204), and I.